NIEHS/DSFMix/README.md

 variation in multimodality, skewness and time.
 These markers are subsequently used to build the forest (i.e. mixtures of trees), using tree agglomerative hierarchical clustering (THAC) and dynamic branch cutting.
-For further detail, please refer to our recent publication [Anchang et al.](#ref-anchang2022) ([2022](#ref-anchang2022)) .
+For further detail, please refer to our forthcoming publication [Anchang et al.](#ref-anchang2022) ([2022](#ref-anchang2022)) .

 # Installation